+The Secretary will record in the minutes, a summary of the issued discussed, decisions approved and the voting results.
 If the Directors or Secretary were to manifest their concern about any proposal or, in the case of Directors, on the Company's progress, and such concerns are not resolved by the Board, at the request of the party manifesting the same, a record will be made of this in the minutes.
+Should the Director want his intervention to be literally recorded in the minutes of the Board, he shall deliver the Secretary a written copy of his intervention, at the same time, or within 24 hours after the Board meeting.
+The Secretary shall include it in the minutes of the Board.

-Once a year and at the proposal of the Corporate Governance Committee, the Board will evaluate its own operation, that of its Committees and of the Chairman of the Board.
+Once a year, at the proposal of the Appointments, Remuneration and Corporate Governance Committee, the Board will evaluate its own functioning, as well as that of its Committees and that of the Chairman of the Board and based on the result thereof shall propose an action plan to correct any deficiencies noted.
+The result of the assessment shall be recorded in the minutes of the meeting.